 This course is an introduction to oral histology and embryology with an emphasis on those tissues that compose the head,

-By the time the students have completed this unit, they will be able to identify and describe cellular and tissue structures of dental tissues as well as associated head, neck, and oral tissues.
-This is a critical unit for the practicing dental professional to allow the understanding and promotion of healthy oral tissues and any related pathological oral conditions.
+By the time the students have completed this unit, they will be able to identify and describe general cellular and tissue structures, with an emphasis on the histology of soft tissues of oral cavity.
+This unit is critical for the practicing dental professional to understand and promote oral health, and to recognize pathological oral conditions.

 Students are expected to stay up to date in reading and reviewing course material by the start of the week in which it is assigned.
 Reading assignments are listed in the course calendar and in the weekly modules.
 The assigned reading is the ultimate basis for all content delivered in the course.